 The U.S. Bureau of Labor Statistics predicts 16 percent growth for dentists, or faster than the average of all jobs, between 2012–2022; 18 percent growth for physicians and surgeons; 24 percent growth for optometrists; and 14 percent growth (average growth) for pharmacists.

 But health professions schools are competitive.
 The Master of Science in Biology for the Health Professions is a post-baccalaureate pre-medical program for academic record-enhancers.
 It is designed to strengthen you as an applicant for professional health schools, including medicine, dentistry, optometry, and pharmacy.
 This program can be completed in a minimum of 9 months (2 semesters), with an average of 15 months (3 semesters) and a maximum of 24 months (4 semesters), depending on the course load taken by individuals.

-- This 12-month, non-thesis program accepts Medical College Admissions Test (MCAT), Dental Admissions Test (DAT), or Graduate Record Examination (GRE) scores for admission.
+- This non-thesis program accepts Medical College Admissions Test (MCAT), Dental Admissions Test (DAT), or Graduate Record Examination (GRE) scores for admission.